Alan-Saju/Code-Analysis_Tool/README.md

 ## License
 - This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements
-- List any dependencies, libraries, or tools used in this project.

 Feel free to reach out if you have any questions or run into issues!